EasyScience/EasyReflectometryApp/ROADMAP.md

 - [Add a bilayer with protein embedded item type](https://github.com/easyScience/EasyReflectometryLib/issues/55)
 - [Develop GUI object for bilayer with protein embedded type](https://github.com/easyScience/EasyReflectometryApp/issues/122)

-Using the [mixed model](#mixed-models) functionality, making it possible to define more than one phospholipid type in a bilayer.
+Using the [mixed area models](#mixed-area-models) functionality, making it possible to define more than one phospholipid type in a bilayer.

 - [Add a mixed bilayer item type](https://github.com/easyScience/EasyReflectometryLib/issues/56)
 - [Develop GUI object for mixed bilayer type](https://github.com/easyScience/EasyReflectometryApp/issues/123)